OpenEarable/app/open_earable/lib/apps_tab/cpready/README.md

 ## Audio Support
 It is possible to enable audio support.
-For this feature to work, an audio file (.wav format) named "frequency.wav" needs to be on the SD card of the earable.
+For this feature to work, an audio file (.wav format) named "frequency.wav" needs to be on the SD card inserted into the earable.
 This file needs to contain the metronome sound in the desired frequency.
 An exemplary file is provided in the assets folder.
 If the prerequisites are met, the audio support can be enabled with a button while doing CPR.